ManageIQ/guides/developer_setup.md

 ## Install nvm and JavaScript build utilities

 Yarn, Gulp and Webpack are required to compile JavaScript assets.
 NodeJS version 10.16.x is required.
-If your distribution doesn't ship NodeJS 10.x, you can install [nvm](https://github.com/nvm-sh/nvm) and follow the setup steps.
+If your distribution doesn't ship NodeJS 10.x, you can install [nvm](https://github.com/nvm-sh/nvm) and follow the setup steps (you will need to restart your shell in order to source the nvm initialization environment).
 Then install `yarn`, `gulp-cli` and `webpack`.

 ```bash
 nvm install 10